ckeditor/ckeditor4/tests/plugins/cloudservices/manual/errors.md

 	## Expected

-	In console we should have information about error with code `cloudservices-no-url`.
+	In console we should have information about error with code `cloudservices-no-token-url`.

 1. Click `Test undefinded URL` button.